TommyMart/QuizNight_Terminal_App/readme.md

 - And the user got questions 3 correct
 - Their score would be 60 (3 / 5 * 100)
 - Their score points would be 300 (60 * 50)
-- Their max time would be 150 (5 * 30)
+- Their max time would be 150 seconds (5 * 30)
-- Their total time is 120
+- Let's say their total time is 120 seconds
 - Their time points would be 30 (150 - 120)
-- Their total points would therefor be 330 (300 + 30)
+- Their total points would therefore be 330 (300 + 30)

 This way the user is rewarded when they take less time than the allocated 30 seconds per question.

 The total points, username and quiz topic are then appended to the list.csv so that the high scores feature can read, then reverse sort the lists based on total points so that the 3 highest scores can be displayed and their username.

-A csv file is then created using "w" write mode if it has not been created already and the headings topic, score (total points) and username are written to the first row.
+A csv file is created at the start of the quiz "w" write mode if it has not been made already and the headings topic, score (total points) and username are written to the first row.
+The data is then appended to the list so it can be read at different stages of the app.

 ---

-## High Scores Board
+## High Scores Board Feature

 The high scores board opens the list.csv file that was saved to the variable file_name in 'r' read mode, and appends each row entry of topic, score and username to a list.